 - Of the 1,000 spaces in the study area, no more than 700 are utilized at the busiest time of a normal week (a utilization rate of 67%).
 This includes private spaces.
-For the publicallyavailable supply of nearly 700 spaces, peak utilization reaches 68% on the weekdays and 75% on the weekends. - Utilization of prime curbside spaces on Leonard Street often approach capacity. - The spaces on Royal Road at the commuter rail station are heavily used every weekday. - Spaces in the front of the Claflin Lot (closest to the stores) are well-utilized; spaces in the middle are not as well used; and the permit and paid spaces in the back of the lot are not well-utilized. - Parking on residential streets is not well-utilized.
+For the publically-available supply of nearly 700 spaces, peak utilization reaches 68% on the weekdays and 75% on the weekends. - Utilization of prime curbside spaces on Leonard Street often approach capacity. - The spaces on Royal Road at the commuter rail station are heavily utilized all day on weekdays. - Spaces in the front of the Claflin Lot (closest to the stores) are well-utilized; spaces in the middle are not as well used; and the permit and paid spaces in the back of the lot are not well-utilized. - Parking on residential streets is not well-utilized.